WestPeakResearch/WestPeakWebsite/src/content/Team/Adam-Parolin/index.md

 ---

 Adam is a fourth-year commerce student specializing in Finance with a concentration in Sustainability and Social Impact.
-This summer, Adam is completing an internship with Scotiabank’s Energy Investment Banking team in Calgary.
+This summer, Adam completed an internship with Scotiabank’s Energy Investment Banking team in Calgary where he will be returning full-time.

 Outside of school and work, Adam enjoys watching rugby, grabbing a drink with friends, and skiing at the various hills around British Columbia.